 12) Hysteresis * (Only if the Device is Used to Measure Decreasing Forces and SEB was not used)

 Figure 2: Expanded Uncertainty Budget with 0.2 % instability

-When accounting for reference standard stability in an uncertainty budget, stability can be treated as type A or B. Most calibration laboratories claim instability as type B uncertainty contributor with a rectangular distribution.
-This means that instability of 0.2 % would be divided v3 (or 1.732) which is about 0.115 %.
+When accounting for reference standard stability in an uncertainty budget, stability can be treated as type A or B. Most calibration laboratories claim instability as a type B uncertainty contributor with a rectangular distribution.
+This means that instability of 0.2 % would be divided square root of 3 (or 1.732), about 0.115 %.

 Next, let’s assume the end-user decided it would be much less expensive to buy a better load cell than to shorten the calibration interval.
 A year after the purchase, the reference standard stability is observed to be 0.05 % or 5 lbf on a 10,000 lbf load cell.

 Figure 3: Expanded Uncertainty Budget with 0.05 % instability